ecliptik/gill-hicks/README.md

   - updates the Kubernetes deployment in `./kubernetes/manifest.yaml` to the latest docker tag from the build step
   - updates secrets based on environment variables - ideally these would be set in a CI/CD system and not manually everytime
   - deploys application with `kubectl apply -f ./kubernetes/manifest.yaml`

+The Makefile will automatically update the DOCKER_TAG based off the branch/sha and deploy this version.
+This should be done within a proper CI/CD system such as Jenkins to leverage deployment history, access control, automated deployments, unit tests, and rollbacks by selecting available tags on an image instead of manually modyfing it within the repository everytime.

 This application uses a Kubernetes secret for sensitive database information.
 The `secret` macro will generate this, using the defaults in `Makefile`.
 For production use, such as pointing to an RDS instance, these values should be set in the shells environment in order not leak secrets into the file itself.
 These values are output when `./terraform/rds/output.tf` is run after using terraform to create the RDS intance.